Alien Movie Universe

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,084 posts by 48,293 members (6 are online now).
-The Alien: Earth Series Forum is the most recently active forum.
-The latest Forum topic added was: Looking for a member to visit The Wreckage event in Las Vegas this month for us!
+Scified hosts a network of online fan-site communities containing 406,171 posts by 48,324 members (8 are online now).
+The Alien: Covenant Forum is the most recently active forum.
+The latest Forum topic added was: FINAL SUMMARY OF THE ENGINEERS' STORY

 VIPWhat are VIP?AdminModeratorSpecial TitleMember